K2 Winter 2021

 I was here to tell one story and in the end, a very different one unfolded in front of my lens.

-John and I clicked right away and by day one I was filming him assist in a search and rescue operation on a nearby peak.
-We hit it off and it was non stop flow ever since.
+John and I hit it off and it was non stop flow ever since.
 Pk and I never really got off the rollercoaster.
-Two ‘summit pushes’ for us, an ambitious plan to follow three of the strongest climbers while filming, mostly unacclimatized, minus one support HAP - and we just did what we had to do to support these three great men.
+Two ‘summit pushes’ for us, an ambitious plan to follow three of the strongest climbers while filming, mostly unacclimatized, minus one support HAP.
+We just did what we had to do to support these three great men.

 Sadpara family to the rescue